***GET THE CANDLESTICKS TRADING PDF EBOOK***

 However, the feature of the pin bar is usually the fastest speed of growth.

-The drop and surge happen within only one candle, emphasising the aggressive purchases.
+The drop and surge happen within only one candle, emphasizing the aggressive purchases.

 Let’s see an example.